 Thoracic endometriosis occurs when endometrial tissue — the tissue that normally lines the uterus — is present in the chest cavity.
 It most commonly involves the diaphragm, but can also affect the pleural lining or the lung surface.

 The condition is significantly underdiagnosed.
 Symptoms are often dismissed as musculoskeletal pain, anxiety, or recurrent chest infections — sometimes for many years.
 The hallmark is that symptoms occur cyclically, around the time of menstruation.
+A BJOG 2024 study found diagnostic delay exceeding 5 years is common.

 The most common manifestation is catamenial pneumothorax — a collapsed lung occurring within 72 hours of the start of a period.
 Other presentations include cyclical chest pain, pleural effusion, and rarely coughing up blood (haemoptysis), all timed with menstruation.

-For a full explanation, including symptoms, the diagnostic pathway, and what surgery involves, see the dedicated thoracic endometriosis page →
+For a full explanation, including symptoms, the diagnostic pathway, and what surgery involves, see the dedicated thoracic endometriosis page → and the cyclical chest symptoms page →

 Diagnosis requires thoracoscopy — keyhole inspection of the pleural cavity — to take biopsies of the pleural lining under direct vision.
 This allows accurate diagnosis and staging, which is essential before any treatment decisions are made.

 Treatment options for mesothelioma are discussed by a specialist multidisciplinary team.
 They range from palliation of symptoms — managing breathlessness through pleurodesis or an indwelling pleural catheter — to more radical surgical approaches in carefully selected patients.
 A second opinion from a specialist thoracic centre before any treatment is always worthwhile.
+Dr Okiror has published on mesothelioma staging and has chapters on surgery for pleural disease in two major textbooks.

 Request a Second Opinion →Where the focus is on improving breathlessness and quality of life, options include pleurodesis to prevent fluid re-accumulation, or insertion of an indwelling pleural catheter to allow fluid to be drained at home without repeated hospital admissions.